Table of Contents

 2. On your Google Analytics dashboard, navigate to the Organic tab and check out your traffic count under Sessions.

-Track your clients’ search performance and confidently report on their organic traffic numbers.
-Consolidate those data insights into a visual dashboard on AgencyAnalytics–it’s free for 14 days.
+Track your clients’ search performance and confidently report on their organic traffic numbers with Google Analytics SEO reports and dashboards.
+Consolidate data insights easily with AgencyAnalytics–it’s free for 14 days!

 And if you’re looking for a way to capture a range of insights across multiple platforms, build an SEO report and customize it as you see fit.